 So why was the wrong drug used in this case?

 Lack of knowledge?

-- Guidelines were readily available to all staff; susceptibility data not always readily available (a weakness from the laboratory service)
+- Guidelines were readily available to all staff; susceptibility data was not always readily available (a weakness from the laboratory service).

 Lack of drug?